woodenclock/tp/docs/UserGuide.md

 # WildWatch User Guide

-Wildwatch is a program for managing animals in a wildlife reserve via the Command Line Interface (CLI).
+Wildwatch is a program for a clerk managing animal entries in a wildlife reserve via the Command Line Interface (CLI).

 ---
 ## Table of Contents